 Chinese food producers have world's richest valuations

 Pork prices have shot through the roof due to African swine fever decimating the pig population, while the trade war has also driven demand for domestic consumer stocks as investors seek assets relatively immune to tariffs.
-Excluding unprofitable firms and those with a market value below US$1 billion, six of the 10 food and beverage stocks with the highest price-earnings ratios globally are Chinese as at Friday, data compiled by Bloomberg shows.
+Excluding unprofitable firms and those with a market value below US$1 billion, six of the 10 food and beverage stocks with the highest price-earnings ratios globally are Chinese as at Friday, according to data compiled by Bloomberg.

 On a PE scale for food and beverage companies, the top spots are all taken by Chinese firms.
 The average ratio of the five is more than 600 times.
 The highest among companies globally with a market value above US$1 billion is California-based software developer ServiceNow Inc, which trades at more than 20,000 times earnings.

 A gauge of 49 Chinese food and beverage stocks has surged 68 per cent this year, hitting a record high last week, while the Shanghai Composite has advanced 21 per cent.
 Hong Kong's Hang Seng Index is up just 3.3 per cent.
-China's wholesale pork spot price jumped to a record high last month.
-Vice-Premier Hu Chunhua urged measures to resume hog breeding and boost pork supply on Sept 2, the official Xinhua news agency reported.

-Here's a look at how the most expensive stocks in the sector have done.

-Muyuan, which climbed 164 per cent this year in Shenzhen as of Friday, is valued at 561 times its trailing 12-month earnings.
-Analysts forecast the Henan-based pig breeder to deliver explosive growth in 2019 net income.
-Hunan New Wellful Co's shares have surged 221 per cent, valuing the farmer and pig trader at 301 times trailing earnings.
+BLOOMBERG